versionone/openAgile/VersionOne/TeamStreams/Plan.md

 	* Who are developing with our platform?
 	* Engage them with email, survey, etc.
 * More 3 PMs
-* More transparency with Services
+* More transparency/engagement with Services